ShadowDev7/ShadowDev7/README.md

 # 👋 Hello

-I am an programmer whose interest is cybersecurity (red team), older hardware (And that's about it)
+I am an programmer whose interest is cybersecurity (red team), software development and Homebrew (And that's about it)

 # Stack I have (As of now)